AckimJnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute	#Add execute permission to owner of file hello 6-multiple_permissions	#Add execute permission to owner and group owner and read permisson to other users 7-everybody	#Give execution permission to everyone
+5-execute	#Add execute permission to owner of file hello 6-multiple_permissions	#Add execute permission to owner and group owner and read permisson to other users 7-everybody	#Give execution permission to everyone 8-James_Bond	#Give all permissions to others and none to all remaining users